top of page

 Yes, I'm definitely a leader and I'd say that I'm both types.
 I'm a guy that's vocal, but at the same time, I lead by example.
 I know that actions are way more important than just saying something.
 I lead by my actions and not only say things -- I do them, too.

 Ok, last one.
 I ask every player this question.
 Let’s pretend I’m an NBA general manager that’s considering drafting you.
 We have just gotten onto an elevator.
-What’s your elevator pitch as to why I should select you?
+What’s your elevator pitch, and why should I select you?

 If you want a guy that's going to show up every day and be a professional that takes care of business, a guy that you don't have to worry about off the court and a guy you can always count on, then there is nobody else in the draft for you other than me.
 That's who I am and that's how I operate.